How to Make Hibiscus Tea for High Blood Pressure

 4. How many times a day should you drink hibiscus tea to lower blood pressure?

-Research studies found that consuming three cups of hibiscus tea daily for at least six weeks can help lower diastolic and systolic blood pressure.
+Consuming three cups of hibiscus tea daily for at least six weeks has been found to help lower diastolic and systolic blood pressure.

 5. What should I avoid when drinking hibiscus tea?